ge-high-assurance/VERDICT/docs/README.md

 - [OSATE 2.7.1](https://osate-build.sei.cmu.edu/download/osate/stable/2.7.1-vfinal/products/)

 You will need a [Java Development Kit](https://adoptium.net/) to run OSATE and our plugin.
-We recommend Java 11 even though OSATE says it officially supports only Java 8.
-In practice, OSATE runs fine on Java 11 so please use Java 11 instead.
+You can use either Java 8 or 11.
+We recommend Java 11 if you have to choose a version.
+OSATE runs fine on Java 11 even though its documentation says it officially supports only Java 8.
+If you have to build our plugin source code, you will need Java 11 although both OSATE and our plugin run fine on both Java 8 and 11.

-You will need an installed [OSATE](https://osate.org/about-osate.html) (Open Source AADL Tool Environment) in order to use our VERDICT plugin.
-We have tested and verified our plugin works in OSATE 2.6.1, 2.7.0, and 2.7.1; earlier and later OSATE versions may or may not work since we haven't tested our current plugin version in all of them.
+You will need [OSATE](https://osate.org/about-osate.html) (Open Source AADL Tool Environment) in order to use our VERDICT plugin:

 - Download the [OSATE 2.7.1](https://osate-build.sei.cmu.edu/download/osate/stable/2.7.1-vfinal/products/)